Tri-State Relay Service

 Short audio updates make agent work easier to re-enter without keeping every agent window in view.

-The story behind this started while I was helping my daughter build a game with AI.
-I wrote about that in The Feedback Loop I Was Missing.
+The story started while I was helping my daughter build a game with AI.
+I wrote about the original idea in The Feedback Loop I Was Missing and how it evolved in I stopped watching my agents work and started listening.

-It is free to download.
-I may open source it someday, but for now I mostly want people to try it and tell me whether the feedback loop helps.
+It is free to download, and the source is on GitHub.
+I mostly want people to try it and tell me whether the feedback loop helps.
 If you try it, leave feedback in this GitHub Discussion.

 Current release